z33kz33k/mtg/README.md

       up with queries to the Scryfall API
     * Individual decklist URLs are extracted from container pages and further processed for decks.
       These include:
+        * Aetherhub users
+        * Archidekt folders and users
+        * Hareruya events
         * Moxfield bookmarks and users
         * MTGTop8 events
-        * Archidekt folders and users
-        * Hareruya events
-        * Aetherhub users
+        * Streamdecker users
         * others in plans
 * Assessing the meta:
     * Scraping Goldfish and MGTAZone for meta-decks (others in plans)